joonochakma/joonochakma/README.md

 ### Hi there 👋
-My name is Joono Chakma studying computer science from swinburne
+My name is Joono Chakma studying computer science from Swinburne